dotnet/linker/docs/error-codes.md

 #### `IL1012`: IL Linker has encountered an unexpected error.
 Please report the issue at https://github.com/mono/linker/issues

 - There was an unexpected error while linking.
-An exception with more details is printed.
+An exception with more details is printed to the MSBuild log, please share the stack trace seen in there with the IL Linker team to further investigate the cause and possible solution.

 ----
 ## Warning Codes